zuno-tech/logga/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

-To release a new version, update the version number in `version.rb`.
+## Versioning

+The version of the gem should be set in the `VERSION` file found in the root of the project.
+This is then read by the `lib/boxt_aasm_ext/version.rb` file to set in the gem.

 ## Contributing